aayan636/semantic-analysis-python/README.md

 python run_custom.py
 ```
 In `run_custom.py`, take a look at the `testWildImpl` function.
 There, a user needs to generate an input to run their code on, and call their code snippet, which is written in `custom.py`.
 The user can write any code here, as long as they return the final value which is of interest, as is demonstrated in the example.
 The actual implementation can also be across multiple files, as long the driver is defined as in `run_custom.py`

+This repository has been migrated over from <a href="https://github.com/shadaj/python-analysis">here</a>.